iPhone Text Effects: Tips and Tricks

-That is why the concept of a smart flip phone may be confusing.
-Despite the flip phone’s seemingly outdated technology, there is still a lot of utility in having a phone that can fold in half for easy transport.
+That said, there's still a lot of utility in having a cell phone that can fold in half for easy transport.

-In recent years, new technology that allows a screen to fold in half without a clear seam has made the concept of a smartphone flip phone possible.
+In recent years, new technology that allows a screen to fold in half without a clear seam has made the concept of a smart flip phone possible.
 Today, you can get cutting-edge Android smart flip phones with all the bells and whistles: Bluetooth capabilities, 4G LTE and 5G connectivity, great battery life, and massive internal memory storage.
-(Apple fans, no luck yet, but Apple is reportedly hard at work on their own smart flip phone!)
+(Apple fans, no luck yet, but the company is reportedly hard at work on their own smart flip phone).

 If you’re curious about finding the best phone deals on the market, our free, unbiased Phone Deal Finder below searches thousands of deals on top devices for you in seconds.